kbenhddia/LinqExtension/README.md

 =============

 LINQExtension is a free solution for Dynamic LINQ to Entities &amp; querying by criteria in entity framework<br>
-It may be helpful for who he has problems with LINQ as langage
+It may be helpful for who he has problems with LINQ as a langage

 <h3> Dynamic Linq to Entities & querying by criteria in entity framework </h3><br>
 we are using this Employees table as an example<br>